-Ayun Stream Nature Reserve is located near Israeli’s Northernmost Town, Metula.
+Ayun Stream Nature Reserve is located near Israel’s Northernmost Town, Metula.

-As you can see from the following trail map there are two options to explore Ayun Stream Nature Reserve:
+As you can see from the map, there are two options for exploring Ayun Stream Nature Reserve.

 - The long track at Ayun Stream – you can start at the top (where I wrote “Weiss Grove” with a blue pen) and go along the stream to the lower parking.
-As this trail goes downhill, there are many steps (from 500 meters to 350 meters above sea level).
-At a moderate pace with some stops, it took us two hours to complete this trail.
+As this trail goes downhill, there are many steps (you go from 500 meters to 350 meters above sea level).
+It took us two hours to complete this trail at a moderate pace with some stops.

-Also, since it is not a circular trail, we left the car at the “Weiss Grove,” and when reached the lower parking, I (the driver) took the shuttle back to “Weiss Grove.”
+Also, since it is not a loop trail, we left the car at “Weiss Grove.”
+When we reached the lower parking, I (the car driver) took the shuttle back to “Weiss Grove.”
 The price was 10 NIS per person, and you can purchase tickets at the shop by the lower parking.
 If you plan on using the shuttle, I suggest contacting them and verifying a shuttle will be available.
 See contact details below.

-- Another option is to park at the lower parking and explore only this section.
-You can get to Tanur waterfall, and there are waddling pools and picnic tables in this area.
+- Short trail – starts at the lower parking and explores only this area.
+You can visit Tanur waterfall and the waddling pools and picnic tables.
 Another benefit of this area is the accessible route.

 The trail for disabled persons and children’s strollers – the last part of the walking route in the nature reserve, from the Tanur Waterfall down to the southern camping site has been made accessible for people who have difficulty walking.